martincostello/apple-fitness-workout-mapper/docs/help.md

 ## FAQs

+### _Where is my health data stored?_

+All Apple Health Data imported to the application by you is stored locally on your computer.
+No data is shared externally from the application to any other location or service.

+By default your workouts are imported from the `.gpx` files you add to the `App_Data` directory where you installed the application and stored in an SQLite database that is stored in the same directory (`tracks.db`).
+This is the only copy of the data available to and used by the application.

+You can delete it at any time by deleting the files in the `App_Data` directory.
+If you delete the data, you will need to re-import it to visualise it on the map again.

 ### _How do I change from kilometres to miles?_

 By default the application uses kilometres to measure distances and kilometres